-• duration (float or str) - The duration (in real seconds) that the interrupts should be spaced apart.
-The duration can also be given as a string, which is then parsed using the function parse_duration().
+- duration (float or str) The duration (in real seconds) that the interrupts should be spaced apart.
+The duration can also be given as a string, which is then parsed using the function parse_duration(). - dt_initial (float) The initial duration between subsequent interrupts.
+This is measured in simulation time units.